 "'e got his head shot off at paintball and now e's bein' a right mardy wazzock!" - He took a few pellets during paintball and the old boy's not too happy about it.

 The Accent - "T' accent is reet good and nay bother."

 The Warehouse - Gentlemen, prepare to party.
-The Warehouse has been on top of the dance music scene in Leeds for 36 years and with fans including dance legend Fatboy Slim.
+The Warehouse has been on top of the dance music scene in Leeds since the 80s with fans including dance legend Fatboy Slim.
 A top place for a big night out.

 Leeds United - Historic Leeds United have had their share of controversy and footballing glory during their years in the top tiers of English football.
 But Tony Yeboah's wonder strike is still one of the best goals in Premier League history.

 Leeds Festival - Not content with letting Reading have all the fun, in 1999 the city became the second host of one of the greatest festival line-ups ever featured in Blighty and has been thrilling music lovers from far and wide ever since.